leo-editor/leo-editor/leo/doc/importers.md

 **Summary**

 The Importer class is organized as pipeline:

 - Stage 1 creates the nodes.

 - Stage 2 post-processes the nodes in several sub-stages.

 - Stage 3 finishes up in a language independent way.

 Subclasses of the Importer class may further customize the importers by overriding severa short methods.

+##Almost all importers will work the same way
 ### Almost all importers will work the same way

 After the old importer classes are retired, almost all importers will be subclasses of the Importer class, except for the following: